Deleranax/tpm/README.md

-# ComputerCraft Temver Package Manager (CC-TPM)
+# ComputerCraft Package Manager (CCPM)

-TPM is a free and open-source package manager for ComputerCraft written in Lua.
+CCPM is a free and open-source package manager for ComputerCraft written in Lua.
 It is designed to simplify the distribution of packages by providing tools to host and manage repositories.

 A package manager or package management system is a collection of software tools that automates the process of